Deep Purple: Mark VIII (2002–2022)

 On 16 July 2012 the band's co-founding member and former organ player, Jon Lord, died in London, aged 71.
 In December 2012 Roger Glover stated that the band had completed work on 14 songs for a new studio album, with 11 or 12 tracks set to appear on the final album to be released in 2013.
 On 26 February 2013 the title of the band's nineteenth studio album was announced as Now What?!, which was recorded and mixed in Nashville, Tennessee, and released on 26 April 2013.
 The album contains the track "Vincent Price", named after the horror actor who had worked with both Gillan and Glover earlier in their careers.

 Deep Purple live at Wacken Open Air in 2013.
 Left to right: Ian Paice, Roger Glover, Steve Morse, Don Airey, Ian Gillan.

 On 25 November 2016, Deep Purple announced Infinite as the title of their twentieth studio album, which was released on 7 April 2017.
 In support for the album, Deep Purple embarked on 13 May 2017 in Bucharest, Romania on The Long Goodbye Tour.
 At the time of the tour's announcement in December 2016, Paice told the Heavyworlds website it "may be the last big tour", adding that the band "don't know".
 He described the tour as being long in duration and said: "We haven't made any hard, fast plans, but it becomes obvious that you cannot tour the same way you did when you were 21.
 It becomes more and more difficult.
 People have other things in their lives, which take time.
 But never say never."
 On 3 February 2017, Deep Purple released a video version of "Time for Bedlam", the first track taken from the new album and the first new Deep Purple track for almost four years.

 On 29 February 2020, a new track, "Throw My Bones" was released online, with a new album Whoosh! planned for release in June.
 The release of the full-length album would later be postponed to 7 August 2020 due to the COVID-19 pandemic.
 A review in NME said the album sounded nothing like contemporary music of 2020, but suggested that "maybe that's a good thing".
 Gillan confirmed in an interview on 4 August 2020 that he and the other members of Deep Purple have no immediate plans to retire.

 On 6 October 2021, the band had announced the title of their covers album, Turning to Crime, which was released on 26 November 2021.
+Following the release of Whoosh! and Turning to Crime, Deep Purple continued touring in 2022, with dates across Europe and the US, as well as shows in Israel and Turkey.